omarish/elon/README.md

 Elon is a lightweight async job queue backed by redis.

+## Read this first!

+This is in pre-alpha.
+Please use at your own risk.

 ## Why the name?

-Because Elon gets shit done.
+Because Elon Musk gets things done.

 ## What it does?